 For the Savage gearset, check out Etro for the recommended gear and melds.

-Typically, Dancers will want to priorities Determination first, then Critical Hit, then Direct Hit when looking at their stats, but for most content in the game, even gear that isn’t pentamelded will result in successful boss pulls such as the newest Extreme trial and even some of the Savage fights have such low DPS checks that players don’t need the absolute best gear in the game to clear it.
+Typically, Dancers will want to priorities Determination first, then Critical Hit, then Direct Hit when looking at their stats, but for most content in the game, even gear that isn’t pentamelded will result in successful boss pulls such as the newest Extreme trials and even some of the Savage fights have such low DPS checks that players don’t need the absolute best gear in the game to clear it.